List of pharaohs: Twelfth Dynasty

 The Twelfth Dynasty ruled from 1991 to 1802 BC.

-The position of a possible additional ruler, Seankhibtawy Seankhibra, is uncertain.
+The position of a possible additional ruler, Seankhibtawy Seankhibra, is unknown.
 He may be an ephemeral king, or a name variant of a king of the 12th or 13th Dynasty.

 Second Intermediate Period

 The Second Intermediate Period (1802–1550 BC) is a period of disarray between the end of the Middle Kingdom, and the start of the New Kingdom.
 It is best known as when the Hyksos, whose reign comprised the Fifteenth Dynasty, made their appearance in Egypt.